gkossakowski/gkossakowski.github.io/content/posts/2020-08-06---The-slim-shady-year-part-one.md

 aspirations, a good story still will be there to save the reader.
 Undoubtedly, my recovery from a rare and daunting condition is the best story I can tell.
 On the one hand, my whole endeavor is a two-and-a-half-year-long Marshmallow test.
-There were so many times when I thought I'm wasting my life pursuing a hopeless goal.
+There were so many times when I thought I'm wasting my life chasing a hopeless goal.
 On the other hand, this is a tale of trekking the very edge of sports medicine and a relentless search for a hidden pass.